awwaiid/thelackthereof/content/Keyboard Number-Symbol Swap.md

 keycode  18 = parenleft 9
 keycode  19 = parenright 0

 !
-And the curleys while we're at it keycode  34 = braceleft bracketleft keycode  35 = braceright bracketright
+And the curlies while we're at it keycode  34 = braceleft bracketleft keycode  35 = braceright bracketright
 ```